OSINT-mindset/YaSeekerUltra/README.md

 - Activity (count of reviews, comments; subscribers and subscriptions)
 - Account features (is it verified, banned, deleted, etc.)

-Checked Yandex services: Music, Collections, Bugbounty, Reviews, Q (Znatoki), O (Classified), Zen, Market, Messenger.
+Tool checks the following Yandex services: Music, Collections, Bugbounty, Reviews, Q (Znatoki), O (Classified), Zen, Market, Messenger.

+**Results are saved in the file `IDENTIFIER.txt` in JSON format.**

 ## Installation